raspberrypilearning/do-it-pass-it/en/step_2.md

   ![Add an action variable](images/doit-action-variable.png)

-  New blocks will be added to the Variables section to set and change the `action` variable.
+  New blocks will be added to the `Variables`{:class="microbitvariables"} section to set and change the `action`{:class="microbitvariables"} variable.

-+ Add code to your `forever` loop to randomly choose an action: 1 for the A button and 2 for a shake.
++ Add code to your `forever`{:class="microbitbasic"} loop to randomly choose an action: 1 for the A button and 2 for a shake.

   ![Random action](images/doit-action-random.png)

-+ Add code to the bottom of your `forever` loop to display an image corresponding to the chosen action:
++ Add code to the bottom of your `forever`{:class="microbitbasic"} loop to display an image corresponding to the chosen action:

   ![Random action](images/doit-show-actions.png)

-  Click on the squares in the `show leds` block to make the maraca image.
+  Click on the squares in the `show leds`{:class="microbitbasic"} block to make the maraca image.

 + Your code will automatically run in the simulator.
-You should randomly see either the letter A or a maraca (shaker) image.
+You should randomly see either the letter 'A' or a maraca (shaker) image.